dipta-roy/SecureVault/README.md

   - Local-only: All encryption/decryption happens on-device.
   - No hidden features: Legal notices in every file emphasize ethical use.
   - If flagged, add an exception in your antivirus or build from source.

-If you encounter issues, run from source code or submit an issue.
-For production use, consider whitelisting the app in your antivirus settings.

 ## License